ggondim/moleculer-mongobubble/README.md

 export default CustomService;
 ```

+Plus, the mixin also will add a `before` hook to automatically deserialize EJSON objects in incoming requests.

 >⚠️ This would be the best solution when working with automatic EJSON serialization, until [this moleculer issue](https://github.com/moleculerjs/moleculer/issues/1241) is solved.

 <!-- ```typescript